 An email address is required on the application because it allows a simple and convenient way to contact you during the application process—after admission, the University provides all students with a WMU email address which is used for important correspondence.
-If you do not have an email address, you can obtain a free account online for this purpose, or you can print and use the paper application.
-Keep in mind that using a paper application could cause a longer delay in processing time.
+If you do not have an email address, you can obtain a free account online for this purpose.

 Checking your work and errors